deco-sites/www/docs/tutorials/data-fetching/en.md

 ---
 description: Learn how to load data with deco.cx using Loaders and Sections, allowing business users to customize data fetching.
+since: 1.0.0
 ---

 ## Suggested reading